Top Real Estate Markets

 Thunder Bay, like London and Toronto, is the hub of its greater region of Northwestern Ontario.
 While not home to nearly as many people, it should continue to grow in prominence alongside other hub cities in Canada.
 For those who don’t know Thunder Bay, it is the major city on Lake Superior, with its vast waterfront and surrounding nature making it one of the most spectacular landscapes in our country.
 It is also known for its harsh winters, but if you’re a fan of the great outdoors, Thunder Bay has a lot to offer.
 As a hub city, Thunder Bay’s economy has a mix of manufacturing, primarily relating to the area’s vast natural resources and lake access, and services such as healthcare, banking, and education.
 It is home to two premier Canadian post-secondary institutions: Lakehead University and Confederation College, with Lakehead recently expanding into southern Ontario with a permanent satellite campus in Orillia.

 Unlike Toronto and London, which saw price declines in 2022, average prices in Thunder Bay were more or less flat.
-In 2023, buyer demand stayed relatively strong despite the sharp rise in interest rates, with inventory levels still in line with Thunder Bay’s trailing 5-year average of around 3 months of supply.
-Most cities in Ontario have seen inventory levels move above their 5-year average, resulting in more balanced, or buyer-friendly, market conditions.
-We can attribute Thunder Bay’s outperformance to a variety of reasons, but one main driver is that even at these higher interest rates, Thunder Bay housing is still relatively affordable in the broader Canadian context.
+In 2023 and extending throughout 2024, buyer demand has remained relatively strong with inventory levels still in line with Thunder Bay’s trailing 5-year average of around 3 months of supply.
+Since April, most cities in Ontario are reporting rising inventory levels into buyer-friendly territory, but Thunder Bay has bucked the trend.
+During the summer quarter, Thunder Bay reported 3.0 months of resale inventory, 33% lower than the provincial average.

-Prices in Thunder Bay continue to outperform the GTA and the province in 2024, finishing the first quarter up close to 7% despite declining from the prior quarter.
-As our country continues to grow, it will be interesting to track Thunder Bay's as a more prominent Ontario market.
+Prices in Thunder Bay continue to outperform the GTA and the province in 2024, finishing the third quarter up 18% from the trailing 5-year average.
+As our country continues to grow, it will be interesting to track Thunder Bay's progress as a more prominent Ontario hub market.

 Cornwall